Straggler-Resilient Differentially-Private Decentralized Learning

-\ifthenelse{\boolean{ARXIV}}{ In this appendix, the architectures of the deep neural networks used for training for the MNIST and CIFAR-$10$ datasets are detailed (see \cref{tab:table_NNarch}).
-For all three considered computational models, the same neural network architecture was used with the same initial learning rate.}
+In this appendix, the architectures of the deep neural networks used for training for the MNIST and CIFAR-$10$ datasets are detailed (see \cref{tab:table_NNarch}).
+For all three considered computation latency models, the same neural network architecture was used with the same initial learning rate.